NYC SoHo/NoLIta boutique shopping experinces - $39 per shopper *Ask your concierge for special group rates.

 SoHo is the area in New York City where most visitors think to shop the small boutiques.
 Once known for its cheep spacial living lofts it was one of the first neighborhoods to be dramatically transformed in the 1970s into a trendy shopping area where boutique fronts occupied the gorgeous buildings in the famous cast iron section of New York City.

 Today due to the economy manageable rents are a thing of the past — SoHo has become home to many chain stores found globally making it more difficult for shoppers to find the small trendy boutiques.
-ZTrend will guide you and your friends to the remaining wonderful small business today.
+ZTrend will introduce you and your friends to the remaining wonderful small business today.

 History of SoHo: Approximately 250 cast iron buildings were constructed during the period from 1840 to 1880.
 The majority of these buildings are in SoHo.
 Cast iron was initially used as a decorative front over a pre-existing building.
 With the addition of modern, decorative facades, older industrial buildings were able to attract new commercial clients.
 In addition to revitalizing older structures, buildings in SoHo were later designed to feature the cast iron.